-Meetings, appointments, engagements, birthdays, anniversaries, and now Facebook events all have their time and place with Calendar.
+Meetings, appointments, engagements, birthdays, and anniversaries all have their time and place with Calendar.
 It makes your schedules easy to manage — even when everything happens at once.
 And iCloud keeps them in sync across all your devices.

 Forgetting happens way too often.
 That’s why iPad helps you remember with Reminders.
 Create a list of have-to-dos, want-to-dos, or whatever you like.
 Set a due date, and Reminders notifies you so you stay on track. iCloud even keeps all your reminders on all your devices.

 Contacts isn’t just names and numbers.
-It’s email addresses, IM nicknames, birthdays, anniversaries, websites — even your Facebook friends’ profile information.
-So when they update their email address or phone number, you automatically stay up to date.
-And in sync across all your devices, thanks to iCloud.
+It’s email addresses, IM nicknames, birthdays, anniversaries, and websites in sync across all your devices, thanks to iCloud.

-Shop the iTunes Store and browse millions of songs and thousands of HD movies.
-You can Like your favorites on Facebook.
-Even see what your friends Like.
+Shop the redesigned iTunes Store and browse millions of songs and thousands of HD movies.
 Then download anything directly to your iPad. iCloud lets you access everything you purchase on every device you use.

 If you love listening to music, you’ll love seeing it, too.
 The Retina display brings colors to life.
 So album art looks like a work of art.
 Tap to flip an album over to see a list of tracks, rate it with one to five stars, or pick a song Genius can use to create a Genius playlist.

 The gotta-see-it-to-believe-it clarity of the Retina display lets you watch 1080p videos at their full HD resolution.
 So get ready for more gripping entertainment than you ever thought possible.